Venomous snake found in Rangiora supermarket banana box

 In March, workers found a metre-long Australian carpet python at a construction site in Papakura, South Auckland.

-It's thought to have become trapped inside a sealed pipe that travelled from across the Tasman.
+It was thought to have become trapped inside a sealed pipe that travelled across the Tasman.

 The python is now in a laboratory as part of a specimen collection.

-An MPI spokesperson said its biosecurity system has proven very effective to date in preventing snakes from establishing in New Zealand.
+An MPI spokesperson said its biosecurity system has proved to be very effective to date in preventing snakes from establishing in New Zealand.

-They ask anyone who spots what could be an unwanted pest or disease in New Zealand, to report the sighting to 0800 80 99 66.
+MPI says anyone who spots what could be an unwanted pest or disease in New Zealand should report their sighting on 0800 80 99 66.